France says too early to recognise Syrian opposition coalition

 But it has ruled out arming rebel forces, concerned weapons could get into the hands of radical Islamists.

 "What happened in Doha is a step forward," Defence Minister Jean-Yves Le Drian told reporters in Paris.
 "We consider it to be significant.
-It is still not sufficient to constitute a provisional government that can be recognised internationally.
-But it's on the right track."
+It is still not sufficient to lead to a right track."

 He said that while political unity was important it had to be accompanied by the unification of the various armed groups.